AviatrixSystems/Aviatrix_transit_network_regression_terraform/README.md

 Notes:
 1. Aviatrix Controller and admin user account is ready.
 2. Assume two (onprem and spoke) VPCs already exists with instances.
-3. Transit VPC is dynamic.
+3. Transit VPC is dynamically created by this test script.
 4. All gateways default to ActiveMesh disabled.

 #### 1. Setup provider credentials